21 July 2020 by VegettoEX

 Incidentally, dried shirasu are called 縮緬雑魚 (chirimen-jako).

 Iriko (イリコ iriko) is a Galactic Patrol member seen in the Dragon Ball Super manga piloting spaceships for Merusu and the other heroes.
 The character likely takes his name from 煮干し (niboshi), also called 炒り子 (iriko) in Japan and Hawaii, dried infant sardines used for snacks and seasonings.
 In the official Viz localization of the manga, the character’s name is spelled as “Irico”.

 Before we hit the big one, there is one other name in the Dragon Ball Super manga to examine: the Kusaya Squad (クサヤ部隊 kusaya butai).
-Not a single character, but rather a group of (otherwise unnamed) Galactic Patrolmen, the Kusaya Squad were the ones to get a lock on Moro’s location following the battle with the Macareni Siblings.
+Not a single character, but rather a group of (otherwise unnamed) Galactic Patrolmen, the Kusaya Squad were the ones to get a lock on Moro’s location following the battle with the Macareni Gang.
 The squad likely takes its name from くさや (kusaya), a salt-dried and fermented fish.

 That brings us to the man of the hour!
 Here at Kanzenshuu, we adapted this character’s name (メルス merusu) as “Merusu” because, following along with the above precedents and contemporary names, it is likely an anagram of cuttlefish / dried shredded squid, or 鯣 (surume) in Japanese.
 In the official Viz localization, the character’s name is spelled as “Merus”; as opposed to Viz cutting the trailing vowel sound, we kept it as-is due to its source as an anagram of a Japanese word.

 Could there be another source for Merusu’s name?